maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 * Documentation moved from the wiki to within the code base.
 * Move from CVS to GIT.
 * Language support added: nl, de.

+## Changes in features between STACK 2 and STACK 3.

+* Change in the internal name of one answer test `Equal_Com_ASS` changed to `EqualComASS`.
+* Feature "allowed words" dropped from interaction elements.

 ## Future plans